Skip to content

 skip Aborts with error.
 Use when you want to review and migrate manually.

 overwrite Replaces existing AGENTS.md.
-Prompts for confirmation unless -y/--yes is passed.
+Prompts for confirmation in interactive terminals.

 Profile-level setting: output.custom_rules.import_strategy (default: adopt).